5 Best Laptops For Adobe Illustrator 2025

 Storage

-Any design software of the Adobe CC suite will use scratch disk space when you work with a large of amount of images especiall if they’re very high resolution.
+Any design software in the Adobe CC suite will tap into scratch disk space when handling a lot of images, especially if they’re super high-resolution.

 Display